 What is modern slavery?

-Its victims are bound to toil for little or no pay, are forced to engage in exploitative sex work, or are married against their will.
+People who are made to work for little or no pay, are forced to engage in exploitative sex work, or are married against their will.
 Its cost is individual freedom and economic stagnation.
 Its impact is global, and no country is immune.

 What does the term “modern slavery” mean?